 SOPHIA: Gabby!
 It is so good to see you!

 SOPHIA: Hey, you've got the best gossip and tell it.
-What do you think I come all the way out here from Brooklyn for?
+What d'ya think I come all the way out here from Brooklyn for?
 It gets my mind off of my own problems to hear about the people you work for.

 MRS. JOHNSON: Well, I must say, you've picked a good time.
-Everyone is out.
+Everyone is either out or busy.
 Let's head to the kitchen.

 [footsteps, doors creaking]